petersilva/drobo-utils/README.txt

 REQUIREMENTS:

-drobo-utils was developed on pre-release version of Kubuntu Hardy Heron.
-Any similarly recent distro ought to do.
+drobo-utils was developed on pre-release version of Kubuntu (Hardy Heron & Intrepid Ibex) Any similarly recent distro ought to do.

 To get drobo-utils running, you need packages something like (these are ubuntu packages, names may vary on other distros):